wp-plugins/just-a-tweet/readme.txt

 Tags: twitter, tweet
 Requires at least: 2.7
 Tested up to: 3.1
-Stable tag: 0.1
+Stable tag: 0.2

 Add a function to get the most recent Tweet from a feed

 == Description ==

-Adds a `just_a_tweet` function that allows you to display only the most recent Tweet from a Twitter feed.
+Adds a `just_a_tweet` function and short codethat allows you to display only the most recent Tweet from a Twitter feed.

 This came about because I wanted a way to display my most recent tweet in the header of my site.
 Looking through dozens of Twitter plugins I couldn't find one that just got the most recent tweet without too much extraneous HTML and also cached the request.
 This function does both.

-For more info, visit <a href="http://reliti.com/just-a-tweet/">Reliti.com</a>
+For more info, visit <a href="http://reliti.com/tag/just-a-tweet/">Reliti.com</a> or our <a href="http://twitter.com/Reliti">Twitter feed</a>.

 == Installation ==